solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 > `cpu.Percent` returns array.
 Total value is in the first element of it.

 > `mem.VirtualMemory` return general information structure.
-Field `.UserPercent` provides interesting us information.
+Field `.UserPercent` provides measurement we are interested in.

 ## Implementing `Data` Module